 I have been on the pill for over a year now.
 Recently, I broke up with my boyfriend of two years.
 We still see each other, but I have not had sex since we broke up.
 I don't plan on having sex with anybody else.
 My question is, if I don't plan on having sex for a long while, should I stop the pill?
 I am afraid that if I decide to get back on the pill, I will have an increased risk of cancer or something like that.
 Is this true?

 The decision to start, stop, or continue taking the birth control pill is personal.
 But with all of the mixed scientific evidence concerning possible links between cancer and the pill, what's a girl to do?
 One thing's for sure — the link between birth control pills and certain forms of cancer is still unclear.

 Some evidence suggests that using birth control pills may increase the risk of cancers of the cervix and liver but reduce the risk of ovarian and endometrial cancer.
 The amount of time that a woman uses the birth control pill may affect development of certain cancers while protecting against others.
 For example, the risk of developing cervical cancer may be increased for women who used birth control pills for five or more years — and yet, long-term use of birth control may protect against endometrial cancer.
 Confusing!
-If you'd like more information about breast cancer and birth control, as well as suggestions for alternative birth control options, check out The birth control pill and breast cancer, Hormonal birth control not an option — blood clotting disorder, and How do birth control pills work? in the Go Ask Alice! sexual health archives.
+If you'd like more information about birth control, as well as suggestions for alternative birth control options, check out How do birth control pills work? in the Go Ask Alice! sexual health archives.